apache/whimsy/DEVELOPMENT.md

 single Puma application (the board agenda, which has some unique response time requirements), and cron jobs.

-The goal is to make it so that every committers on the Whimy PMC can both deploy changes and new applications.
+The goal is to make it so that every committer on the Whimsy PMC can both deploy changes and new applications.
 A new VM has been provisioned for this
 purpose: https://whimsy-test.apache.org/.